Foodservice CEO

 Picture

-The factors above will result in some spot shortages as the pipelines are refilled.
-The good news is that these shortages will not be long in duration.
+The factors above resulted in some spot shortages as the pipelines were refilled.
+The good news is that these shortages were not long in duration.
 Even better, if you are a member of a GPO, like Team Four Foodservice/Value 4, you have the benefit of your GPO working directly with manufacturers to prioritize the product need of the entire membership.

 Picture